- Career Exploration

 What is Communication and Media at Michigan?

-The major in Communication Studies focuses on the history, content and impact of mass media and new, emerging media.
-We emphasize four crucial reasons for studying mass media:
+The major in Communication and Media focuses on history, content and impact of mass media and new, emerging media.
+Four crucial reasons for studying mass media:

-- Their enormous influence on our culture and those around the world
+- Enormous inluence on our culture and those around the world

-- Their role in shaping our individual and collective identities (including our attitudes toward others)
+- Role shaping our individual and collective identities (including our attitudes toward others)

-- Their centrality to everyday life, politics, the
+- Centrality to every day life, politics, the economy, and public policy

-How many students major in Communication Studies at Michigan?
+How many students major in Communication and Media at Michigan?

-At present there are approximately 500 Communication Studies majors at the University of Michigan.
+At present there are approximately 500 Communication and Media majors at the University of Michigan.

-What kind of job can I find with a Communication Studies degree?
+What kind of job can I find with a Communication and Media degree?

-In today’s information society a degree in Communication Studies has a wide-variety of applications.
+In today’s information society a degree in Communication and Media has a wide-variety of applications.
 In addition to the broad-based liberal arts education you will acquire a set of analytical skills and a core of knowledge that is widely applicable to different jobs within the communications field.
 Some of these include corporate communications, new and social media, public relations, consumer communications, advertising, marketing, market research, print media, radio/television, multi-media, publishing, literary agent, public affairs and journalism (print/broadcast).
 The curriculum is also excellent preparation for students who plan to continue their education in graduate or professional school programs.

-How do I become a Communication Studies major?
+How do I become a Communication and Media major?

-To declare Communication Studies major you must complete the prerequisite courses (COMM 101 and 102) with a grade of C or above, in each course.
+To declare Communication and Media major you must complete the prerequisite courses (COMM 101 and 102) with a grade of C or above, in each course.
 Students must declare no later than second semester junior year.

 When should I begin taking prerequisite courses?

 You should begin taking prerequisite courses no later than second semester sophomore year.

 How do I declare the major?

-After completion of the prerequisite classes with at least a C or above in each course, an in-person declaration briefing is required to declare the Communication Studies major.
+After completion of the prerequisite classes with at least a C or above in each course, an in-person declaration briefing is required to declare the Communication and Media major.

 Can I declare before finishing the required prerequisite courses?